Quinos2003/DormCare/README.md

 4. Schedule the service at your preferred date and time.
 5. Sit back and relax as the trusted service provider takes care of your needs.

-## Feedback and Support

-We value your feedback and strive to continuously improve DormCare.
-If you have any suggestions, issues, or need assistance, please reach out to our support team at support@dormcare.com.

 ## Contributing

 We welcome contributions to enhance the DormCare app.
 To contribute, follow these steps: